yatorooo/OrienteeringProblem/technical_test_specification.md

 - `--input` (required): Path to the input JSON file containing problem instances
 - `--output` (required): Path where the solution JSON file should be written

-You are free to add additional command line arguments as needed, such as `--verbose` for detailed logging or `--timeout` for execution limits.
+Additional command line arguments coud be added, such as `--verbose` for detailed logging or `--timeout` for execution limits.

 ## Example Instance